 Fund raising projects in which students sell merchandise, provide services, or in other ways solicit money for school activities may be sponsored by school organizations with the express approval of the Building Principal or designee.
 Any such plan shall have a clearly defined purpose and, in general, shall contribute to the educational experience of students and shall not conflict with instructional programs or state mandates.
 Fund raising activities away from school property shall be held to a minimum.

-Door to door sales projects undertaken by any organization using the Naples Central School District name shall require previous approval of the Board of Education.
 Profits shall be used to enhance school programs by providing money for expenditures not normally funded by the District.